WMBC-TV

 Analog-to-digital conversion

-WMBC-TV discontinued regular programming on its analog signal, over UHF channel 63, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.[6]
+WMBC-TV ended regular programming on its analog signal, over UHF channel 63, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.[6]
 The station's digital signal remained on its pre-transition UHF channel 18,[7] using virtual channel 63.

 See also